hawaii-desktop/hawaii-icon-theme/README.md

 This icon theme is derived from the work of others.

-The whole derivate work is licensed under the terms of the GNU LGPL v3 license.
+The whole derivate work is licensed under the terms of the GNU GPL v3 license.

 ### src/symbolic and src/cursors